There are two types of emissions that impact on the environment:

 On the Green Vehicle Guide (GVG), a higher CO2 number means the car produces higher levels of carbon dioxide (CO2) from the tailpipe.
 All new vehicle models up to 3.5 tonnes gross vehicle mass sold in Australia are tested to determine both fuel consumption and the level of CO2 emissions emitted.
 The test produces three results for fuel consumption and CO2 emissions - the ‘combined’, 'urban' and 'extra-urban' values.
 The combined CO2 emissions value is used as the primary basis for ranking vehicles on the GVG website.
 This information is also displayed on the Fuel Consumption Label attached to the windscreen of new vehicles.

 Air pollutants such as carbon monoxide, nitrogen oxides, particulate matter, volatile organic compounds and benzene are emitted into the environment by motor vehicles.
 Air pollutants can contribute to urban air quality problems, such as photochemical smog and adversely affect human health.
-Further information on the impacts and sources of air pollutants is available from the Department of the Environment.
+Further information on the impacts and sources of air pollutants is available from the Department of the Environment and Energy.
 National Pollutant Inventory data indicates that in Australia motor vehicles remain a major cause of air pollution in urban areas.
 However, not all vehicles contribute the same amount of air pollution to the atmosphere.

 On the GVG, vehicles that meet a higher air pollution standard produce lower levels of harmful pollutants than vehicles of the same fuel type that meet a lower standard.
 The air pollution standard column reports on the standard to which the particular vehicle has been successfully certified in Australia.

 Under Australia's emission standards, vehicles fuelled by petrol, liquefied petroleum gas (LPG) or natural gas (NG) are required to meet limits for the emission of carbon monoxide (CO), hydrocarbons (HC) and oxides of nitrogen (NOx).
 In addition to these pollutants, diesel and Euro 5 or later direct injection petrol vehicles must also meet a limit for the emissions of particulate matter (PM).
-Further information on vehicle emission standards can be accessed from the Department’s website.
+Further information on road vehicle emission standards can be accessed from the Department’s website.

 Because the data for air pollution standard column is based on the emission standard to which the vehicle has been certified in Australia, the GVG provides the capacity to identify vehicles with advanced air pollution performance.
 It should be noted, however, that some vehicle models may be certified to a different emission standard in other countries.
 The decision to certify a vehicle to the minimum standard only in Australia, or a more stringent standard, is at the discretion of vehicle manufacturers.